-All schedules have been omitted because they are inapplicable or the information is provided in the Company's financial statements, including the notes thereto. -----
+All schedules have been omitted because they are inapplicable or the information is provided in the Company's financial statements, including the notes thereto.

+- Filed herewith

+- Filed previously

-Confidential treatment has been requested with respect to certain portions of this exhibit.
+- + Confidential treatment has been requested with respect to certain portions of this exhibit.
 Omitted portions are included in the confidential treatment request filed separately with the Commission.